 The Centering Pregnancy Program at UCSF Women's Health Center takes women out of exam rooms and into groups for their prenatal care.
 Women complete the conventional medical history and physical exam in a doctor's office or clinic and then are invited to join a group of eight to 12 women or couples who have similar due dates.

 Groups — which are formed between 12 and 16 weeks of pregnancy — meet regularly throughout the pregnancy.
 The groups continue to meet through the postpartum period, meeting every month for four months and then bi-weekly.

 Centering Pregnancy was piloted in the early 1990s by a nurse midwife, Sharon Schindler Rising, who initiated centering groups in a hospital clinic, a community health center and a private office in Waterbury, Conn.
 Now there are sites in almost all of the 50 states and some foreign countries.

 The groups have scheduled appointments and discuss health concerns and expectations in a supportive setting, where healthy snacks and refreshments are served.

-The Centering Pregnancy Program is offered at our Mount Zion and Serramonte locations:
+The Centering Pregnancy Program is offered at our Mission Bay, Mount Zion and Serramonte locations:

-To make an appointment, contact Obstetrics and Perinatal Services at (415) 353-2566 or make an appointment online.
+For more information or to make an appointment, please call Obstetrics and Perinatal Services at (415) 353-2566.